liefkeannabelle/maky/design/api-specification-new.md

 **Effects:**

 *   Normalizes the chord symbol and creates a new `KnownChord` entry.
+Additionally, through the `/chords/add` sync, returns updated inventory, playable songs, and a next chord recommendation with diagram.

 **Request Body:**